Travel Information Riding CTA News & Initiatives Buy Fares & Gifts About CTA Doing Business

 Organization

 The governing arm of CTA is the Chicago Transit Board.
-Terry Peterson serves as Chairman.
+Lester L. Barclay serves as chairman.
 The board consists of seven members, four appointed by the Mayor of Chicago and three by the Governor of Illinois.

-The Mayor's appointees are subject to the approval of the Governor and the Chicago City Council; the Governor's appointees are subject to the approval of the Mayor and the Illinois State Senate.
-CTA's day-to-day operations are directed by Richard L. Rodriguez, President.
+The Mayor’s appointees are subject to the approval of the Governor and the Chicago City Council; the Governor’s appointees are subject to the approval of the Mayor and the Illinois State Senate.
+CTA’s day-to-day operations are directed by Dorval R. Carter, Jr., president.

-CTA generates revenue from both farebox collections and non-farebox revenues, and also receives supplemental funding for operating expenses from the Regional Transportation Authority (RTA).
+CTA generates revenue from both farebox collections and non-farebox revenues, and also receives supplemental funding for operating expenses through the Regional Transportation Authority (RTA).

 The RTA was established in 1974 to oversee local transportation operators in the six-county Chicago metropolitan area.
-Illinois state law requires the three RTA service boards—CTA, Metra (the suburban rail system) and Pace (the suburban bus system) to recover collectively at least 50 percent of operating costs from farebox and other system revenues.
-The CTA recovery ratio for 2007 was 53.58 percent.
-RTA provides public funding for the agencies' remaining operating expenses.
+Illinois state law requires the three RTA service. boards—CTA, Metra (the suburban rail system) and Pace (the suburban bus system)—to recover collectively at least 50 percent of operating costs from farebox and other system revenues.

 Ridership